Classical Greek: an introduction for absolute beginners

 What will we cover?

-We will be studying the conjugation of verbs, and the declension of nouns and adjectives, following the introductory sections of Reading Greek (Cambridge 2016).
-We will also study a selection of original Greek inscriptions from the British Museum Collection, with the aid of the publication Reading the Past – Greek Inscriptions by B.F.Cook.
+We will be following the textbook Reading Greek - a textbook designed for adults learners, with texts based on original Greek sources, starting at the beginning, reading some adapted texts from Ancient Greek authors.
+We shall be studying the conjugation of verbs, the declension of nouns and adjectives.
+We will study a selection of original Greek inscriptions from the British Museum Collection, with the aid of the publication Reading the Past – Greek Inscriptions by B.F.Cook (published by University of Californa/British Museum).

 What will I achieve?